Mathematical Game Theory: A New Approach: Algebraic preliminaries

 \section{Algebraic preliminaries}

-Since matrix algebra is the main tool in our analysis, we review some more fundamental notions from linear algebra.
-Further details and proofs can be found in any decent book on linear algebra\footnote{\emph{e.g.}, \textsc{E.D Nering (1967)}, \emph{Linear Algebra and Matrix Theory}, Wiley, New York}.
+Since matrix algebra is the main tool in our analysis, we review some more fundamental notions from linear algebra (and Chapter~\ref{sec:mathematical-preliminaries}).
+Further details and proofs can be found in any decent book on linear algebra\footnote{\emph{e.g.}, \textsc{Nering}~\cite{Nering1967}}.

 Where $X=\{x_1,\ldots,x_m\}$ and $Y=\{y_1,\ldots, y_n\}$ are two finite index sets, recall that $\R^{X\times Y}$ denotes the real vector space of all matrices $A$ with rows indexed by $X$, columns indexed by $Y$, and coefficients $A_{xy}\in \R$.